Compliance at Caron

 All Caron Representatives, regardless of employment status (e.g., full-time, part-time, or per diem) and any person under a contract or other arrangement (for example, a consultant) who provides services at any Caron location or otherwise for or on behalf of Caron, are held to professional standards of ethical behavior, Caron’s Statement of Organizational Ethics & Code of Conduct, Caron’s Conflict of Interest policy, and any other guidance issued by Caron regarding ethical behavior.

 Any Caron Representative or person providing services to Caron will not harm or endanger the health and well-being of a patient, a patient’s family, colleague, or a student in any way.
-It is the policy of Caron to deliver kind and humane treatment to all patients, their family members, colleagues and students regardless of race, age, sex, color, creed, religion, sexual preference or orientation, national origin, ancestry, citizenship, marital status, military status, veteran status, handicap, disability or membership into any other protected group.
+It is the policy of Caron to deliver kind and humane treatment to all patients, their family members, and students.
+Any person receiving care, treatment or is employed at Caron shall retain all civil rights and liberties except as provided by law.
+No patient may be deprived of a civil right solely by reason of treatment.
+Caron will not engage in or tolerate any unlawful discrimination (including any form of unlawful harassment) on account of a person’s sex, age, race, color, religion, creed, sexual preference or orientation, marital status, national origin, ancestry, citizenship, language you speak (including proficiency in English), military status, veteran status, handicap, or disability (physical or mental), medical condition including HIV diagnosis/ perception of HIV infection or any other protected group or status.
 Caron Representatives should not place themselves in a position where their actions, activities or interests of others with whom they may have a financial, business, professional, family or social relationship may be in conflict with the interests of Caron.

 Any Caron Representative who recognizes or discovers a violation of Caron’s Organizational Ethics & Code of Conduct, Conflict of Interest or other guidance issued by Caron’s Compliance Department is obligated to report the violation to the Corporate Compliance Officer.
 Failure to comply with Caron’s policies will be subject to appropriate performance management pursuant to all applicable policies and procedures, up to and including termination, and may subject the Caron Representative to criminal or civil action.